SQL-MisterMagoo/BlazorPersist/README.md

 Try adding/removing users from the list - they should persist refreshes/closes with no timeout.

+Try typing in the input box - it updates the label live on each keystroke and persists browser refreshes.

 Look at the local storage in Dev Tools (F12) to see the data.

 None of the data stored leaves the browser - there is no server side to this app - the data is yours.